 Workaround: It is possible for the BIOS to contain a workaround for this erratum.

-S49 Upper 32 bits of FS/GS with null base may not get cleared in Virtual-8086

-Mode on processors with Intel® Extended Memory 64 Technology (Intel® data segment registers corresponding to a null base may not get cleared when segments are loaded in Virtual-8086 mode.
+For the steppings affected, see the Summary Table of Changes.
+Status: S49 Upper 32 bits of FS/GS with null base may not get cleared in Virtual-8086 Mode on processors with Intel® Extended Memory 64 Technology (Intel® EM64T) Enabled Problem: For processors with Intel EM64T enabled, the upper 32 bits of the FS and GS data segment registers corresponding to a null base may not get cleared when segments are loaded in Virtual-8086 mode.